Criminal Lawyers in Northern Virginia

 Livesay & Myers, P.C. has a team of experienced criminal lawyers and traffic attorneys in Northern Virginia.
 The size and resources of our firm allow us to offer a comprehensive, aggressive defense to each client.
 Our attorneys are supported by a team of paralegals and law clerks.
 We also have a network of private investigators and forensic experts at our disposal.
 Be sure to review the profiles of each of our criminal defense lawyers to find the one who is the best fit for you:

 Attorney Ben Griffitts is our senior criminal lawyer in Manassas.
-A 2004 graduate of George Mason University School of Law, he has over a decade’s experience handling every type of criminal matter in the courts of Northern Virginia—from serious felonies, violent crimes, white collar crimes and drug charges to misdemeanors, DUI and traffic cases.
+A 2004 graduate of George Mason University School of Law, he has over a decade’s experience handling every type of criminal matter in the courts of Northern Virginia—from serious felonies, violent crimes and drug charges to misdemeanors, DUI and traffic cases.
 Mr. Griffitts is a member of the Virginia Trial Lawyers Association, Prince William County Bar Association and National College for DUI Defense.
 In 2012, he was named one of the Top 40 Under 40 Trial Lawyers by the National Trial Lawyers Association.

 Free Consultation.
 If you have been charged with a crime in Northern Virginia, contact us to schedule a free consultation with one of our experienced defense attorneys today.
 Each of our offices are open Monday–Friday, 8:30 am–5:30 pm; during off-hours please send us an email and we will get back to you as soon as possible.